kevanlee/horses/README.md

 Bug list:
-* Harbinger - Sometimes Harbinger's button says Discard
+* ✅ Harbinger - Button now correctly says "Put on Top" and the chosen card returns to your deck.
-* Vassal - the Action card I draw does not get its effects applied
+* ✅ Vassal - Revealed Action cards now play correctly after the modal choice, and messaging stays in sync.
 * Turn counter is missing its colon
 * Randomize gold+VP at first hand
-* Masquerade - button says Trash / Discard Selected when it shouldn't, e.g. after a card with a modal is played on a previous hand, like Cellar
+* ✅ Masquerade - button label reads "Put in Hand" and resets properly between modal cards.
-* Masquerade - the card you don't choose gets lost somewhere (trashed? abandoned?)
+* ✅ Masquerade - the unchosen card is discarded instead of disappearing.
-* Cellar and Chapel don't show up in my game inventory
+* ✅ Cellar and Chapel now appear in the Deck Inventory alongside the rest of your collection.
-* Add code so that any trashed card gets added to trash pile (Chapel)
+* ✅ Chapel now records trashed cards in the trash pile and UI.

 To-do
 * Restyle